with graceful ease you gave your children life

 we reclaim—never silent!

-the blood of your children flows like river—MAMMA
+the blood of your children flows like river—MAMA

 our cries ascend—never silent!